 The idea of keeping chickens in the garden is (frankly) ridiculous.
 Chickens left to free range in a vegetable garden will decimate it in no time.
 That said, chickens can be a great asset to the garden.

 Raising chickens is great fun and they give you eggs.
-Not to mention, they provide copious amounts of chicken manure.
 Egg layers in and of themselves are a great addition to any homestead, large or small.
 And is there anything better than fresh eggs?
-But what if, in addition to the eggs, your backyard chickens could provide an extra hand (or foot, as it were) in your gardening efforts?

 Taking advantage of their natural desire to forage is a smart way for gardeners to get a little bit of free labor in the garden, and your chickens will love it!

-1. Chickens in the garden eliminate pests
+Chickens in the garden help eliminate pests

-And if you’re planning to add any natural amendments to the soil—manure, compost, blood meal—sprinkle it on the ground before you move the girls in and they’ll distribute it for you.
+If you’re planning to add any natural amendments to the soil—manure, compost, blood meal—sprinkle it on the ground before you move the girls in and they’ll distribute it for you.

 Those creepy crawlers are a great natural source of protein for hens.
 And in their efforts to find those delicious little nibbles, they’ll scratch through your pile, helping to break it down even faster.
 Their scratching can help reduce the number of fruit flies in the compost pile, too.

-If your compost is ready for use and you’ll be spreading it in an area that doesn’t need to be protected from chickens (like a newly planted garden), all you need to do is put the compost in a pile where you want it.
+If your compost is ready for use and you’ll be spreading it in an area that doesn’t need to be protected from chickens (like a newly planted garden), all you need to do is dump the compost in a pile where you want it.
 In no time flat, the chickens will have it spread out for you.

-3. Chickens shred
+Chickens shred

-Raising chickens that are confined to one area can still be a big help in your gardening system.
+Chickens that are confined to one area can still be a big help in your gardening system.
 When the garden generates lots of leaves and small trimmings, toss some into the chicken pen and let your girls go to town.

 Entertainment for them, and nice shredded yard waste mixed with chicken manure for you.
 (Once it’s all shredded, you’ll need to set this lovely mixture aside for a month or so to age in order to avoid burning your plants with the fresh chicken manure.)